dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 this delegates US authority to some institution outside US control.
 In the specific case of climate change, nowhere is there more capacity for second and third order effects to commerce and society than climate and energy policy.

-Therefore: step one, control the policy;
+> Therefore: step one, control the policy; step two, anticipate
-step two, anticipate resulting trends and place bets; step three, profit.
+> resulting trends and place bets; step three, profit.

 For every change in capital for some stock, commodity or derivative, there are ideal trading tactics.
 The capacity for profit increases with the size of the changes.
+The timing of these large liquidity fluxes can be controlled by restraining, accelerating and anticipating climate policy changes.

+- TODO: underscore the risk for massive green insider trading schemes

 - however, as a libertarian, i am just all-in-all distrustful of such artificial international institutions